-

 The UK is renowned for its rainy days, but chances are rain alone won’t be enough and you’ll need to give your growing friends a helping hand.
 Make sure you’re giving your plants roughly 2-3 cm of water per week.
 Unsure if they need a drink?
 Stick your finger in the soil every day or two; if the top inch is dry, give them water.

-Do I need a Greenhouse to grow vegetables?
+Do I need a greenhouse to grow vegetables?

 No greenhouse?
 No problem.
 You can grow an array of vegetables from just a few pots on your patio or even in a small garden.
 Take a look at our favourite greenhouse alternatives.